attila-petho/DuckPropagation/README.md

 - **LFI** - lane following with intersections
 - **LFVI** - lane following with vehicles and intersections

-In order to conquer these challenges, autonomous driving agents are first trained in a simulator (gym-duckietown) and then the trained agents performance are also tested in the real environment on real Duckiebots.
+In order to conquer these challenges, autonomous driving agents are first trained in a simulator (gym-duckietown) and then the trained agents performance will also be tested in the real environment on real Duckiebots.

 ## Authors